Cultuzz

 Cultuzz Digital Media GmbH is an IT and Internet company that specializes in software for e-commerce in the travel and tourism industry.
 It has its headquarters in Berlin, Germany and subsidiaries in Switzerland, India, UK and US.
-Its main product is CultSwitch which is a channel management solution allowing hotels to transfer their products, availability and prices to the different travel websites (source).
+Its main product is CultSwitch which is a channel management software allowing hotels to transfer their products, availability and prices to the different travel websites (source).
 Cultuzz is the only travel technical provider to be connected to the eBay API via XML technology.
 Since 2002, Cultuzz supports hotels to market and sell their hotel products and services on the eBay.